- Helping nurses complete their bachelor’s degree online since 2008.

 Vivian Schrader, PhD, RN, CNE

 Professor and Associate Director, RN-BS, AGNP, and DNP Programs

 The RN-BS is a CCNE accredited online program that supports registered nurses in completing their bachelor’s degree in nursing.

-Our program offers flexible scheduling, friendly advisors, and an academic program that will positively impact your academic progression and your professional career.
+Our program offers flexible scheduling, friendly and knowledgeable advisors, and an academic program that will positively impact your academic progression and your professional career.